 Uncirculated Canadian Silver Dollars are PRICED TO MOVE only $5.95 over melt per coin!

 These Canadian Silver Dollars Contain 80% Pure Silver and have an Actual Silver Weight of .60 Troy Ounces.
 All Coins will arrive in Almost Uncirculated Condition or Better!
-Dates of our Choice.
+Dates will be random and may or may not include a variety.

 Provident Metals carries 1953 - 1967 Canadian Silver Dollars composed of .6 troy ounces of 80% pure silver.
 Each silver coin arrives in almost uncirculated condition or better.